facelessuser/coloraide/docs/src/markdown/advanced.md

 are not specific to this library or even the language of Python, but to all computers in general.
 For example, computers cannot store infinite repeating decimals to properly represent all floating point numbers.

+What this means is that no matter how much floating point precision you maintain, some error is introduced when doing floating point operations.
+Certain rounding conventions are used in order to average out the errors to stay as close as possible to the intended, real value, but it does not prevent floating point errors.
+This is simply the nature of computers and floating point math.

 ```py play
 color = Color('white')